 Figure 8.
-Characteristic marble block - steel clamp system with Lead under bending at 1.2g.
-Equivalent (von-Mises) Stresses, equivalent strains and total deformation are presented.
-For this case, the maxim stress concentration is observed at the core of the clamp, close to the intersection of the edges.
+Characteristic marble block–steel clamp system with lead under bending at 1.2 g.
+Equivalent von Mises stress, equivalent strains and total deformation are presented.
+For this case, the maximum stress concentration is observed at the core of the clamp, close to the intersection of the edges.

-Another interesting observation is the linear relation between the enforced acceleration and the maximum stresses that developed in the system.
+Another interesting observation is the linear relationship between the enforced acceleration and the maximum stress that developed in the system.
 The linear coefficients and the coefficients of determination are presented in the second part of Table 5.
-Unity R-squared values in all stretching scenarios and in bending scenario with cement mortar as embedding material indicate a linear correlation between the input and the output of the simulations.
-This is expected since the acceleration force over the area provides the applied stress, thus the relations between the applied stress and the acceleration force should be linear.
-In the case of the lead metal embedded clamp bending scenarios (both for non-corroded and for corroded steel) the simulation output deviates significantly from linearity when plotted against acceleration.
+Unity R-squared values in all stretching scenarios and in bending scenarios with cement mortar as an embedding material indicate a linear correlation between the input and the output of the simulations.
+This is expected since the acceleration force over the area provides the applied stress; thus, the relationship between the applied stress and the acceleration force should be linear.
+In the case of the lead-metal-embedded clamp bending scenarios (both for non-corroded and for corroded steel) the simulation output deviates significantly from linearity when plotted against acceleration.
 This must be associated with the mechanical properties of the materials.
-Since the system is comprised of different layers of material, this discontinuity insinuates a nonlinear relation between stresses and forces.
-As it is observed from Table 4, the steel and the mortar have approximately the same Young’s Modulus, whereas the steel and the lead have significant variance of the Young’s Modulus.
-Therefore, the nonlinearity will be alleviated for the case of the mortar and it will be substantial for the case of the lead.
-This explains the nonlinear relation that is observed in the reported results for the case of bending of the lead.
+Since the system is comprised of different layers of material, this discontinuity suggests a nonlinear relationship between stresses and forces.
+As can be observed in Table 4, the steel and the mortar have approximately the same Young’s modulus, whereas the steel and the lead have a significant variance in the Young’s modulus.
+Therefore, the nonlinearity will be alleviated in the case of the mortar, and it will be substantial for the lead.
+This explains the nonlinear relationship that is observed in the reported results on the bending of the lead.

-Finite Element calculations performed taking into account the development of steel corrosion products and the intrinsic stresses induced, led to large increase of generated stresses as a result of the acceleration stimulus.
-It is also notable that this is the only case, amongst the ones examined, where -for the acceleration of 0.6g- the maximum stress induced on the system is applied on the marble block.
-The fraction of stresses that passes as maximum stress to the marble in this case is high, varying from 0.6 to 1.
-The system was simulated during bending -the most realistic scenario- and the results indicate that apart from the initial intrinsic 5 MPa stress the stresses induced on the marble by the acceleration are more than 13-fold higher than the values calculated in the absence of the initial stress.
+Finite element calculations performed taking into account the development of steel corrosion products and the intrinsic stress induced have led to a large increase in the generated stress as a result of the acceleration stimulus.
+It is also notable that this is the only case, of those examined, in which, for an acceleration of 0.6 g, the maximum stress induced on the system is applied to the marble block.
+The fraction of stress that passes as maximum stress to the marble in this case is high, varying from 0.6 to 1.
+The system was simulated during bending, the most realistic scenario, and the results indicate that apart from the initial intrinsic 5 MPa stress, the stress induced in the marble by the acceleration is more than 13-fold higher than the values calculated in the absence of the initial stress.
 Therefore, even during bending, corrosion can cause failure and crack formation in the marble, even before the thickness of the corrosion products formed can induce damage by mere crystallisation pressure.
-It is again only the case of the corroded steel clamps which leads to maximum stresses on the marble block larger than 5 MPa, in the case the 0.16g EPA is used as stimulus.
-This point promulgates the significance of the intrinsic stresses to the modelling of the structure.
+It is, again, only in the case of the corroded steel clamps that the maximum stress on the marble block is larger than 5 MPa when 0.16 g EPA is used as a stimulus.
+This point emphasises the significance of intrinsic stress to the modelling of the structure.

 conclusions

-The examination of the three early 20th century period double-T clamps confirms that even though different types of Fe alloys (Carbon concentration range: 0.008 - 0.085 %) and metallurgical processing has been used, all joints exhibit low values of Micro-hardness, Tensile strength and Young's modulus of elasticity.
-During fracture, all of the examined clamps are mostly susceptible to a ductile fracture mechanism.
+The examination of the three early 20th century double-T clamps confirms that even though different types of Fe alloys (Carbon concentration range: 0.008–0.085 %) and metallurgical processing has been used, all joints exhibit low values of micro-hardness, tensile strength and Young's modulus of elasticity.
+During the fracture process, all the examined clamps are susceptible to a ductile fracture mechanism.